Why Research at Aberdeen?

-Research degrees are offered on a full and part time basis and delivered face to face, distance learning or blended learning, so you can find a route that works best for you.
+- Research degrees are offered on a full and part time basis and delivered on campus or via distance or blended learning, so you can find a route that works best for you.

 - PhD in Education

 What are the requirements to study for a PhD?

 To enrol for a PhD, students must have a first or upper second class Honours degree and a postgraduate Masters degree, preferably with at least 60 credits of Research Methods courses.

 Visit our Staff Research Interests page to identify potential supervisors.

 A PhD is gained through the submission of a thesis and its viva voce examination

 The maximum length of a PhD thesis is 100,000 words

 The thesis must normally be written in English